 Dr. Yerka will be available to answer questions via email ( firstname.lastname@example.org ), telephone (402-472-2811) or in her office by appointment.
 Please contact Kathy Schindler at email@example.com for registration information and if you need the permission code.

 For more information about the class, see the webpage at http://bit.ly/2eM6gKe .

 Online Master's Degree & Certificates Rank as Most Affordable

-The online Master's of Agronomy and graduate Horticulture and Grasslands Management certificates at the University of Nebraska-Lincoln recently scored #9 in a ranking of the Most Affordable Online Colleges for Agriculture Degrees.
+The online Master's of Agronomy and graduate Horticulture and Grasslands Management certificates at the University of Nebraska-Lincoln recently scored #9 in a ranking of the Most Affordable Online Colleges for Agriculture Degrees for 2016.
 OnlineU selected 14 affordable schools that have annual tuitions under $22,000.
-For details, see the OnlineU website.
+For details, see the OnlineU website .